 The Service Pupil Premium - A Guide for Parents

 The Service Pupil Premium has a slightly different purpose to the Disadvantaged Pupil Premium, focusing more on pastoral support than academic progress.
 The Service Pupil Premium (SPP) is an allocation of £320 per child from Foundation Stage 2 (Reception) to Year 11, whose parents are connected to the military.
 This is a grant paid directly to the school each year.
-The purpose of this funding is to mitigate any detrimental effects that the demands of service life may place on pupils or their families.
+The purpose of this funding is to mitigate any detrimental effects that the demands of service life may place on pupils or their families at any given time.

 The school has developed a 'Service Premium Guide' to give more information to parents and other stakeholders about our rationale and approach to spending the pupil premium as well as identifying some of the strategies that we use to help children overcome the barriers to learning they might face being part of a service context.
-We hope that it is helpful to you.
 We believe it is vital that parents feel able to discuss how the school is supporting their children, especially around service issues.

 For further details of how the SPP is spent, please see our SPP detailed breakdown, or contact a member of the Senior Leadership Team or visit the MOD Website.